Cray-HPE/docs-csm/100-NCN-IMAGES.md

 > For details on how these images behave and inherit from the base and common images, see [node-image-docs][1].

-In short, each application image (i.e. kubernetes and storage-ceph) inherit from the non-compute-common layer.
-Operationally these are all that matter; the common layer, kubernetes layer, ceph layer, and any other new application images.
+In short, each application image (i.e. Kubernetes and storage-ceph) inherit from the non-compute-common layer.
+Operationally these are all that matter; the common layer, Kubernetes layer, ceph layer, and any other new application images.

 To boot an NCN, you need 3 artifacts for each node-type (kubernetes-manager/worker, ceph):